 When it comes to gearing up your home gym, dumbbells are one of the key pieces of exercise equipment that you just can't skip over.
 Compared to the more "traditional" barbells they're incredibly versatile, allowing for a greater breadth of exercises.

-Whether you're planning to use them for compound exercises, a full-body workout, or even just as by themselves for correcting any sort of strength or physique imbalance - making sure that you're working out with high-quality dumbbells is important.
+Whether you're planning to use them for compound exercises like some renegade row alternative workouts, for full-body workouts, or even just as by themselves for correcting any sort of strength or physique imbalance - making sure that you're working out with high-quality dumbbells is important.